-There is a always a need for data modelers, however, the job description of this career field varies, depending on the needs of the organization.
-For example, a data modeler working for a startup would coordinate with data scientists and data architects in designing a new system — one that included the goals of the organization, and the steps needed to achieve them, within its architectural design.
-This “model” represents the organization and promotes understanding through the use of core data, such as attributes, entities, and relationships regarding customers, staff, products, and other factors.
+There is always a need for data modelers.
+However, the job description of this career field varies, depending on the needs of the organization.
+For example, if you become a data modeler working for a startup, you might coordinate with data scientists and data architects in designing a new system – one that includes the goals of the organization, and the steps needed to achieve them, within its architectural design.
+This “model” would represent the organization and promotes understanding through the use of core data, such as attributes, entities, and relationships regarding customers, staff, products, and other factors.

-A data modeler working for an established organization should be technically skilled in the administration of databases, but may also need to assist in developing presentations, and should be comfortable dealing with both staff and customers.
+A data modeler working for an established organization should be technically skilled in database administration.
+At the same time, they may need to help develop presentations, and should be comfortable dealing with staff and customers.

 The ideal data modeler is a creative thinker, with good analytical skills and a can-do attitude.
-They understand how to successfully evaluate problems and develop the appropriate solutions.
-(Many data modelers were former analysts.)
+They understand how to evaluate problems and develop the appropriate solutions successfully.
+(Many data modelers are former data analysts.)

 Successful data modelers work well under pressure.
-They must be able to work both independently, and as part of a team.
-They should be capable of working on multiple projects simultaneously and have the ability to grasp and understand new technologies, quickly.
+They must be able to work both independently and as part of a team.
+They should be capable of working on multiple projects simultaneously and grasping and understanding new technologies quickly.

 Many organizations seeking data modelers require a bachelor’s degree, preferably in computer science, information science, or applied mathematics.
-However, a fair number of current employment ads are more interested in experience than in a degree.
+However, many current employment ads are more interested in experience than a degree.
 Certificates communicate knowledge of specific skills and, combined with a degree, can express flexibility and a continuing desire to learn.

 Useful Tech Skills

-Metadata Management is essential useful for organizations looking to understand the context, definition, and lineage of key data assets.
-Data models play a key role in Metadata Management, as many of the key structural and business definitions are stored within the models themselves.
+Metadata Management is useful for organizations looking to understand the context, definition, and lineage of key data assets.
+Data models play a key role in Metadata Management, as the models themselves store many of the key structural and business definitions.

 Computer architecture provides a logical set of rules, allowing programmers to interact with the software and hardware.
 A good understanding of both the organization itself and the organization’s computer architecture is quite valuable, in terms of efficiency and communication.

 Reverse engineering involves taking a product apart to determine how it works, with the intention of reproducing or enhancing it.
-It is a practice used in older industries, and has been adapted for use on computer hardware and software.
+Older industries typically use this practice, which has been adapted for use on computer hardware and software.
 There are a number of tools available.
 Forward engineering is the process of using a high-level model to build a product, including complexities and lower-level details.
 Forward engineering represents the “normal” software development process.
 (There is software that combines forward and reverse engineering.)

 Data representation describes how information is stored and used in a computer.
 Understanding this makes it easier to gather, manipulate, and analyze data, saving time and money.
 Memory architecture deals with how computers store data.
-The goal is to find the fastest, most reliable, durable, and inexpensive way to save and retrieve data, while maintaining the data’s integrity.
+The goal is to find the fastest, most reliable, durable, and inexpensive way to save and retrieve data while maintaining data integrity.

 Understanding the tools used for Data Modeling is a very good idea.
 The list of tools available is quite extensive.
-Some of the most popular include Enterprise Architect, Erwin, and PowerDesigner.
-SQL (structured query language) is the standard programming language for manipulating, managing, and accessing data stored in relational databases — and understanding it is a necessity.
+Some of the most popular include Enterprise Architect, erwin by Quest, Hacklode, and SAP PowerDesigner.
+SQL (structured query language) is the standard programming language for manipulating, managing, and accessing data stored in relational databases – and understanding it is a necessity.
 Without an understanding of SQL, Data Modeling is not possible.

 Develop, publish, and maintain all documentation used for data models.
 This is useful for basic communications, and proving the position is necessary.
 Data warehousing is the storage of large amounts of data by an organization.
-Data warehousing is considered vital in gathering business intelligence, and it uses analytical techniques.
-Understanding data models.
-There are basically three kinds of data models: conceptual, logical, and physical.
-Data Modeling helps in providing a visual representation of the data and business rules, and supporting government regulations.
+Data warehousing is vital for gathering business intelligence, and it uses analytical techniques.
+Understanding data models themselves is, of course, essential.
+There are three basic types of data models: conceptual, logical, and physical.
+Data Modeling helps in providing a visual representation of the data and business rules and supporting government regulations.